nikoescobal/image-carousel/README.md

 ## Approach

 1. Fetching Images
-We used the https://picsum.photos/ API to fetch random images.
+https://picsum.photos/ API is used to fetch random images.
 The endpoint provides randomly generated images of the same dimensions (800x400), ensuring a consistent look and feel for the carousel.
-Initially, we preloaded a set of 15 images to ensure that the user experience is smooth even when the carousel auto-plays or the user rapidly clicks the navigation buttons.
+Initially, I preloaded a set of 15 images to ensure that the user experience is smooth even when the carousel auto-plays or the user rapidly clicks the navigation buttons.

 2. Auto-play Functionality
 The carousel automatically cycles through images every 3 seconds using the setInterval function.